KU’s Udoka Azubuike clear for full participation in Jayhawks’ summer basketball drills

 “He has (been cleared to practice without limits).
 But we’ll probably still go slow,” Self, KU’s 17th-year basketball coach, said in a text message to The Star.

 Azubuike, a 7-foot senior-to-be from Delta, Nigeria, tore a ligament in his right hand after getting it hit in a drill at practice on Jan.
 4 — the day before a loss to Iowa State in Ames, Iowa.
-He had surgery by Dr. Thomas J. Graham on Jan.
+He had surgery by Thomas J. Graham on Jan.
 9 in New York.
 The injury was similar to a torn tendon in his left hand sustained in December 2016 that shelved him the rest of his freshman campaign.

 Azubuike averaged 13.4 points and 6.8 rebounds a game in nine games in 2018-19.
 As a sophomore in 2017-18, Azubuike averaged 13.0 points and 7.0 rebounds a game while playing 36 games for the Jayhawks, who reached the Final Four.
 He hit 77 percent of his shots in 2017-18, best mark in the country.
 He only made 41.3 percent of his free throws, however.